Which Is The Best Example Of Immiscible Liquids

 • ΔSmix is the change in entropy of mixing.
 This represents the increase in disorder upon mixing.

 For miscible liquids, ΔGmix is negative.
 This is typically achieved when the increase in entropy (ΔSmix) is large enough to overcome a positive or small negative enthalpy change (ΔHmix).
-In other words, the increase in disorder outweighs any unfavorable energy changes.
+In plain terms, the increase in disorder outweighs any unfavorable energy changes It's one of those things that adds up..

 For immiscible liquids, ΔGmix is positive.
 This occurs when the enthalpy change (ΔHmix) is significantly positive and large enough to overcome the positive entropy change (ΔSmix).
 A positive ΔHmix means that energy is required to mix the liquids, indicating that the intermolecular forces between the different liquids are weaker than the intermolecular forces within each liquid.